nobehong/script/README.md

 for the auto win it is B and spacebar

-for the speed for mm2 you need to execute every time you die the speed now has esp too
+for the speed for mm2 you need to execute every time you die and now the speed now has esp too

 check_xbox_motherboard is only for xbox 360